barbagallo/leapcha/README.md

-#Leapcha
+#Leapcha = Captcha + jQuery + Leap Motion
-##A proof of concept captcha-like jQuery plugin for use with the Leap Motion device/library.
+A proof of concept captcha-like jQuery plugin for use with the Leap Motion device/library.

 ## How It Works
 * Manually disable your form, by emptying the form's `action` attribute, and placing its value in a hidden `<input>` with a specific ID.
 You need to also add `disabled="disabled"` on the submit button.